About Me

 Profile Picture

-I am currently a University Research Scholar at the Australian National University, with the Intelligent Systems Cluster at the College of Engineering, Computing and Cybernetics since April 2023.
-I am originally from West Bengal in India, where I completed my schooling.
+I am currently an international university research scholar at the Australian National University, with the Intelligent Systems Cluster at the College of Systems and Society since April 2023.
+I am originally from West Bengal, India, where I completed my schooling.

 Research Interests